-Most of the time, I end up propping myself up with cushions or lay down.
+Most of the time, I propped myself up with cushions or lay down.
 But this comes with its own set of challenges.
 It’s even more of a palaver trying to get up from the laying down position.

 I get up in stages, which sometimes takes a few minutes.
-I also make funny noises when my joints ache or when I have a twinge in my side – it’s ridiculous!
+I also make funny noises when my joints ache, or I have a twinge in my side – it’s ridiculous!

-I’ve been saying to Bridget, we must buy a recliner chair.
-If possible, a rise and recliner chair because Bridget would benefit by reducing the pressure on her joints when she tries to stand up.
+I’ve been saying to Bridget we must buy a recliner chair.
+If possible, a rise and recliner chair would benefit Bridget by reducing the pressure on her joints when she tries to stand up.

 So, when Fenetic Wellbeing asked me to take a closer look at their recliner chairs, I was happy to oblige.